-PENNSYLVANIA Statute(s) 35 P.S. § 780-113.7.
+PENNSYLVANIA PENNSYLVANIA Statute(s) 35 P.S. § 780-113.7.
 Initial effective date(s) December 1, 2014.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who reported, in good faith, a drug overdose event to a for GS protection law enforcement officer, the 911 system, campus security officer, or emergency services personnel. • Person experiencing a drug overdose event.
+Substantive None. amendments to law(s) TVOIIC.
+Individual(s) eligible Person who reported, in good faith, a drug overdose event to a for GS protection law enforcement officer, the 911 system, campus security officer, or emergency services personnel.
+Person experiencing a drug overdose event.
 The law defines the phrase "drug overdose event" as a condition resulting from the use of one or more controlled substances.
 Protection as to An eligible person will not be charged and will be immune from controlled substance prosecution for the: possession crimes • Known or intentional possession of a controlled or counterfeit substance (35 P.S. § 780-113(16)); or • Possession or distribution of a small amount of marijuana without the intent to sell it (35 P.S. § 780-113(31)).
-Protection as to drug An eligible person will not be charged and will be immune from paraphernalia crimes prosecution for the: • Use of, or possession with intent to use, drug paraphernalia (35 P.S. § 780-113(32)); or • Delivery of, possession with intent to deliver, or manufacture with intent to deliver, drug paraphernalia (35 P.S. § 780- 113(33)).

-PENNSYLVANIA Protection as to other crimes/violations An eligible person will not be charged and will be immune from prosecution for: Probation or parole violation; Adulteration, mutilation, destruction, obliteration or removal of the whole or any part of the labeling of, or the doing of any other act with respect to a controlled substance, other drug, device or cosmetic, if such act is done while such substance or article is held for sale and results in such substance or article being adulterated or misbranded (35 P.S. § 780-113(5)); Intentional purchase or knowing receipt in commerce by any person of any controlled substance, other drug or device from any person not authorized by law to sell, distribute, dispense, or otherwise deal in such controlled substance, other drug, or device (35 P.S. § 780-113(19)); or Possession by any person, other than a registrant, of more than 30 doses labeled as a dispensed prescription or more than three trade packages of any anabolic steroids (35 P.S. § 780-113(37)).
-Requirement(s) for the protection to apply Report made on the reasonable belief that another person was in need of immediate medical attention and was necessary to prevent death or serious bodily injury due to a drug overdose.
-Person seeking assistance provides his or her own name and location and cooperated with the law enforcement officer, 911 system, campus security officer, or emergency services personnel.
-Person seeking assistance remains with the person needing immediate medical attention until a law enforcement officer, a campus security officer, or emergency services personnel arrived.
+Protection as to drug An eligible person will not be charged and will be immune from paraphernalia crimes prosecution for the: • Use of, or possession with intent to use, drug paraphernalia (35 P.S. § 780-113(32)); or • Delivery of, possession with intent to deliver, or manufacture with intent to deliver, drug paraphernalia (35 P.S. § 780-113(33)).
+Protection as to other crimes/violations An eligible person will not be charged and will be immune from prosecution for: Probation or parole violation; Adulteration, mutilation, destruction, obliteration or removal of the whole or any part of the labeling of, or the doing of any other act with respect to a controlled substance, other drug, device or cosmetic, if such act is done while such substance or article is held for sale and results in such substance or article being adulterated or misbranded (35 P.S. § 780-113(5)); Intentional purchase or knowing receipt in commerce by any person of any controlled substance, other drug or device from any person not authorized by law to sell, distribute, dispense, or otherwise deal in such controlled substance, other drug, or device (35 P.S. § 780-113(19)); or Possession by any person, other than a registrant, of more than 30 doses labeled as a dispensed prescription or more than three trade packages of any anabolic steroids (35 P.S. § 780-113(37)).